upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 Hint: hidden files and folders in Unix start with `.`, for example: `.my_hidden_directory` or `.my_hidden_file`.

-You can open the manual page or help page for the `ls` command and search inside using a keyword `dot`.
+You can open the manual page or help page for the `ls` command and search inside using a keyword: `dot`.
 You can type `/` followed by your keyword `dot` to search the manual page and you can see what option to use.

 </details>